Chethz/TrainAppSolution/README.md

 Option 2:

-Option 2 will print distance for gien route if it exists.
-Route sohould be destination seperated by -.
+Option 2 will print distance for given route if it exists.
+Route should be destination seperated by -.
 Input example : A-B-C

-Option 3: Option 3 will provide number of trips starting and end at C with maximum of 3 steps.
+Option 3: Option 3 will provide number of trips starting and ending at C with maximum of 3 steps.

-Option 4: Option 4 will provide number of trips starting at A and ending at C wih exactly 4 stops.
+Option 4: Option 4 will provide number of trips starting at A and ending at C with exactly 4 stops.

 Option 5: Option 5 will provide shortest route from A to C